MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Enable-CsAdForest.md

 ```

 ### -GlobalCatalog
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-FQDN of a global catalog server in your domain.
-This parameter is not required if you are running Enable-CsAdForest on a computer with an account in your domain.

-**Below Content Applies To:** Skype for Business Server 2015

 FQDN of a global catalog server in your domain.
 This parameter is not required if you are running the Enable-CsAdForest cmdlet on a computer with an account in your domain.

 ```yaml
 Type: Fqdn